Rawalpindi Ring Road: Overview

 Islamabad–Rawalpindi metropolitan area, consisting of the twin cities of Islamabad & Rawalpindi, is the third largest populated metropolitan area in Pakistan.
 The twin cities are connected to the major economic centers of Pakistan through N-5 National Highway, an important bottleneck on the route of the national highway is the main city area of Rawalpindi, the Rawalpindi Ring Road, also known as the R3 project, was initiated to ease the flow of traffic.
+The project is planned to have five interchanges at Banth, Chak Beli Khan, Adyala road, Chakri road, and Thallian.
+The project is estimated to cost PKR 39 billion out of which PKR 6 billion has been planned for land acquisition.